csclab/RMut/Readme.md

 *&gt; install.packages("devtools")*

 More details about the *devtools* package could be found in the website <https://github.com/r-lib/devtools>.

+Make sure you have Java Development Kit installed and correctly registered in R. If in doubt, run the command *R CMD javareconf* as root or administrator permission.

 Next, the *RMut* package should be properly installed into the R environment by typing the following commands: